 antibiotic-resistant infections occur in the U.S. each year (CDC)

 cause of death after heart disease, cancer and accidents in the U.S. according to a scientific study (Washington University)

-dollars in annual financial losses due to drug-resistant infections in the U.S. alone
+in annual financial costs are linked to antibiotic resistance in the U.S. (CDC)

 ACTION FOR AN ABANDONED SCIENCE

 In the last three decades, antibiotic research and development has slowed.
 New antibiotics can be expensive to discover and produce.
 Once developed, these drugs must be used sparingly to slow the emergence of superbugs.
 As it has become less profitable, pharmaceutical companies have progressively abandoned this area.

 Meanwhile, medical professionals are left with ever fewer options for safeguarding their patients’ lives.